 Understanding the Mitigating Factors of a Vandalism Charge in San Diego

 A mitigating factor is something that has the possibility of lowering the punishment one would receive for this crime.
 Mitigating factors are applicable to this charge because as listed above the penalties are very flexible.
 The first factor would be if this was one’s first offense.
 The first offense the court is likely to take an easier on them and do a lighter sentence or fine, and add community service to the punishment.
-Another would be that the amount damage was not very much, we saw the under two-hundred-and-fifty-dollar punishment above and it dropped significantly in comparison to the others.
-If this applicable the court would look more favorably at lighter sentence when they decided an applicable punishment.
+Another would be that the amount of damage was not very much, we saw the under two-hundred-and-fifty-dollar punishment above and it dropped significantly in comparison to the others.
+If this applies the court would look more favorably at a lighter sentence when they decided an applicable punishment.
 Lastly, age could be a factor.\, if a teenager was the one charge the sentence could possibly be less harsh and be more toward counseling and community service.
 Accordingly, there are mitigating factors applicable to vandalism.

 Hire a San Diego Vandalism Lawyer to help Win Your Case